Skip to main content

 Sources

-A source is a repository or documentation site that Ground indexes.
+A source is a repository, documentation site, or PDF that Ground indexes.
 Each source has:

 • Format: For docs, either html (web pages) or openapi (API specs)